ctkelley/NotebookSIAMFANL/README.md

 https://github.com/JuliaLang/julia/issues/43242i

 I am now running this with 1.7.2 on Intel Macs and an M1 in native mode!
+Everything works on 1.8.0-rc3.

 # Use the latest release of [SIAMFANLEquations.jl](https://github.com/ctkelley/SIAMFANLEquations.jl) with this version of the notebook.